 When CRJ Services took the decision to exhibit for the first time at their industry show, RWM (Recycling and Waste Management), at Birmingham’s NEC, they called on our experience of exhibition stand design & build.

-There were a number of elements CRJ wanted in the stand design – an area where they could entertain customers, a separate area for more formal meetings, a secure storage and kitchen area, plasma TV screens on which to show product videos and a way of displaying literature.
-We also added a few more ideas to maximise our client’s presence at the show.
+There were a number of elements CRJ wanted in the stand design: an area where they could entertain customers, a separate area for more formal meetings, a secure storage and kitchen area, plasma TV screens to show product videos and a way of displaying literature.
+They also asked us to provide ideas to maximise their presence at the show.

 The first aim of good exhibition design is to get visitors to notice your stand and stop to find out more.
 There are many ways of achieving this, but for this particular show we wanted the CRJ exhibition stand to create a real buzz, literally.
 There’s nothing like a bit of fun and interaction to attract people to your stand – throw into that an 80 decibel buzzer, a competitive leader board and a chance to win an iPad and you will capture the attention of your audience.